osu-mist/catalog-api-test/readme.md

 ```

+If you all the required resources installed properly, you should be able to simply run ```gradle run``` to build and run everything.
 You can also create and use a bash script to do this for you.
-Mine is included and is called ```javaCall.sh```

-To run it, type: ```./javaCall.sh```

-*Note that my bash script may not work on your machine depending on your setup/project structure.

 ##Mockup